Nvidia: Open-source software support

 Until September 23, 2013, Nvidia had not published any documentation for its advanced hardware, meaning that programmers could not write free and open-source device drivers for its products without resorting to reverse engineering.
+Additionally, features like its compute platform CUDA and the DLSS technology suite are proprietary and only available on its hardware.
+As such, Nvidia has been notable for proprietization and vendor-locking practices.